Get E-Book

 -> still no response

 ECONNRESET means established connection state was aborted.
 A peer reset, a local reset, or a path device can cause it.
-The socket was connected enough for reset semantics to matter.
-The failure often appears on read or write after the reset arrives.
+The socket was connected enough for reset behavior to apply.
+The failure often appears on a read or write after the reset arrives.

 EPIPE means a write hit a closed or broken write path.
 The peer may have already closed.
 The local socket may already know writes are invalid.
 The application attempted to send anyway.

-Those are system errors.
+These are system errors.
 Node exposes OS-level code strings on error objects.
 The same application bug can produce different codes across platforms or timing windows.
-Treat the code as a state clue, then line it up with endpoint addresses, recent socket events, and upper-layer protocol logs.
+Treat the code as a state clue, then line it up with endpoint addresses, recent socket events, and protocol logs.

-Timeouts deserve their own stack because several layers use the same word.
+Timeouts need careful logging because several layers use the same word -

 TCP retransmission timeout